shadowsocks/shadowsocks-windows/README.md

 you can start multiple Shadowsocks instances.
 To avoid configuration conflicts, copy Shadowsocks to a new directory and choose a different local port.

-Also, make sure to use `SOCKS5` proxy in SwitchyOmega, since we have only one HTTP proxy instance.

 #### Server Configuration

 Please visit [Servers] for more information.